How to Play Omaha Poker Like an Expert

 How Much to Bet?

 In Pot-Limit Omaha, you can bet anywhere from the amount of the big blind to the size of the pot.
-Betting the pot is a common strategy because it forces opponents with weaker hands to pay a higher price to continue.
+Betting the pot is a common poker strategy because it forces opponents with weaker hands to pay a higher price to continue.
 For example, if you're holding a monster hand post-flop, betting the pot helps build value and protect against opponents chasing draws.

 Omaha Poker Variants